proatgram/Obsidian-Vault-Backup/Health Class/Chapter.md

 ## If you are underweight
 - To gain weight, gradually increase your food intake by having meals and snakes more frequently

+## Bad diets
+- A bad diet is a diet that requires major changes in your eating habits.